sapphirecat/devproxy/README.md

 # Using it

 1. Clone onto your GOPATH.
+You should end up with a `<GOPATH_dir>/src/github.com/sapphirecat/devproxy` directory, containing this README.md file.
 2. Edit [cmd/devproxy/config.go](./cmd/devproxy/config.go) to configure what
    servers should be intercepted
 3. `go install github.com/elazarl/goproxy` if you don’t have it